EseOtubu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that prints hello world
+1.a script that prints hello world
+2.smiley